WiktorArtymowicz/LottoNumbers/README.md

 #Lotto number app.
-The app displays the numbers of the EuroJackpot game with some analysis.
+The app displays the numbers of the EuroJackpot and Lotto game with some analysis.